 This show open is a one minute 3D animation that features a drafting table strewn with drafting tools (modeled by me) and 'magazine clippings' that display rolling video, executed in Infini-D back in the dark ages (1996) when this was something of an achievement.

-Here's what I've done for the past decade: short top-of-the-hour radio newscasts for a lesbian, gay, bisexual and transgender audience.
+For nearly a decade, I was the voice of short top-of-the-hour radio newscasts for a lesbian, gay, bisexual and transgender audience.
 This is a typical four-minute newscast, which I edited, produced, and anchored.
-Between April 2003, when I put OutQ News on the air, and October 2012, I anchored more than 12,000 such hourlies.
+Between April 2003, when I put OutQ News on the air for SiriusXM, and October 2012, I anchored more than 12,000 such hourlies.

 2010 was the second U.S. census to count same-sex couples and the first